Father of the House (United Kingdom): History

-Historically, the Father of the House was not a clearly defined term, and it is not clear by what process it was used for individual Members.
+Historically, the father of the House was not a clearly defined term, and it is not clear by what process it was used for individual Members.
 The first recorded usage of the term dates to 1788, in an obituary of Thomas Noel; it is also attested in an engraved portrait of Whitshed Keene by Charles Picart, from 1816.
 It may have been interpreted at various times as the oldest member, the member with the longest total service, the member with the longest unbroken service (the modern definition), or the member who entered the House longest ago.
 There is also some evidence that in the late 19th century, the position may have been elected.
 The modern definition was not settled upon until the late 1890s.

-After the Second World War, a convention arose that the Father would normally be a member of the Select Committee on Privileges, but this lapsed following the establishment of the modern Standards and Privileges Committee in the 1990s.
+After the Second World War, a convention arose that the father would normally be a member of the Select Committee on Privileges, but this lapsed following the establishment of the modern Standards and Privileges Committee in the 1990s.

-Among the twentieth-century Fathers, there were several very prominent figures; four former Prime Ministers became Father of the House, and a fifth, Henry Campbell-Bannerman was simultaneously Father of the House and Prime Minister from May 1907 until soon before his death during April 1908.
+Among the twentieth-century fathers, there were several very prominent figures; four former Prime Ministers became Father of the House, and a fifth, Henry Campbell-Bannerman was simultaneously Father of the House and Prime Minister from May 1907 until soon before his death during April 1908.
 Almost all have been Privy Councillors.

+There has been criticism of the term Father of the House being used instead of Elder of the House as a relic of the "legacy of women’s historic under-representation in the House" and the way in which gendered language affected representation.

 To date, all holders of the position have been men.
 In 2015 Harriet Harman described herself as the 'Mother of the House' as she was the longest continuously serving woman MP.
 David Cameron referred to her as the Mother the week after, and Theresa May referred to Harriet Harman as the Mother of the House in 2017.
 Harman had in fact been the longest serving female MP since at least 2010.
+Following the 2024 general election and Harman's retirement, Diane Abbott became Mother of the House.
+During speeches at the re-opening of Parliament after the 2024 general election, Diane Abbott was described as the "Mother of the House" by Prime Minister Keir Starmer, and then Leader of the Opposition Rishi Sunak.

 List of Fathers of the House since 1899

 This list covers all Fathers of the House since W.W.
 Beach, the first to become Father after the modern approach (longest period of continuous service) was agreed in 1898.
+Those who died as Father are indicated by a †.
+Those who were unseated are indicated by a U.